danielwang5/ocr2/README.md

 Our user inputs is a bounding box (which encapsulates the contours to be moved) and an additional point P that represents the top left corner of the moved bounding box.
 This is pretty straightforward, because we simply translate and overwrite each pixel based on C. The more challenging part is cleverly filling the missing pixels in the original location as a result from moving the contours.

 ### 5. Filling Missing Background Information
+We use a simple nearest neighbor process to fill in the missing pixels.
+Each step, we get the border pixels of the missing segment and assign it the same color as its directly adjacent neighbor.
+We continue doing this until all pixels are filled.
+Note that this process is more effective when the background has unsharp gradients.

 ## Additional Features